Joecrazy3193/editor/README.md

 - what things might you "insert" into the edit (post)
 - what might you title it

-If you are interested we are looking for someone to review this call and submit their ideas to: https://drive.protonmail.com/urls/B3G062MZN4#CWYobxWiv0vC hello@kitbogashow.com
+If you are interested we are looking for someone to review this call: https://drive.protonmail.com/urls/B3G062MZN4#CWYobxWiv0vC

+email stuff here:
+hello@kitbogashow.com

 You don't need to edit the entire call, but if you can show some examples of your editing or a short edit of this call that'd be fine.